-- 13. This dimension of culture allows us to process information that we see and hear-
+- 13. This dimension of culture allows us to process information that we see and hear -

-- Normative
+- (a) Normative

-- Material
+- (b) Material

-- Cognitive
+- (c) Cognitive

-- Non-material
+- (d) Non-material

-- 14. 'Social Darwinism', is a theory that emphasised the importance of .......... change.
+- 14. 'Social Darwinism', is a theory that emphasised the importance of change.

 - 15. The central concepts to understanding the dialectical relationship between the society and individual are -

-- ÷ Structure
+- (a) Structure

-- Stratification
+- (b) Stratification

-- ÷ Social processes
+- (c) Social processes

-- All of the above
+- (d) All of the above

-- 16. State whether true or false:

-The desert of Rajasthan can only support farmers.
+- 16. State whether true or false: The desert of Rajasthan can only support farmers.

 - 17. The French Revolution and the Russian Revolution are examples of which kind of change -

-- Evolution
+- (a) Evolution

-- + Political Evolution
+- (b) Political Evolution

-- Social Evolution
+- (c) Social Evolution

-- Revolution
+- (d) Revolution

-- 18. The loss of forest are due to cutting down of trees is known as ............